-Studies have shown that students who use the learning centers at Michigan Tech earn better grades.
+Studies show that students who use Michigan Tech’s Learning Centers earn better grades.
 Some of the best students encounter academic problems because they’ve never had to study before.
-While high school may have been very easy, you may feel challenged in the new and more rigorous academic environment at Michigan Tech.
-Learning centers, organized by discipline, can help you succeed.
+While high school may have been very easy, you may feel challenged in this new and more rigorous academic environment.
+Learning Centers, organized by discipline, can help you succeed.

-The centers are staffed by students who have been successful in learning the material.
+Learning Centers are staffed by students who have been successful in learning academic material.
 They offer coaching on subjects ranging from differential equations and organic chemistry to writing an essay and getting tips on learning and taking tests.

-Most centers offer weekly appointments for long-term improvement, walk-in hours for short-term help with an immediate problem, and team learning with your peers.
+Most centers offer weekly appointments for long-term improvement, walk-in hours for short-term help with an immediate problem, and team/peer learning.

 Location Dow Environmental Sciences and Engineering Building (Dow) 744

 Hours Monday–Thursday, 11:00 a.m.–5:00 p.m. and 7:00–9:00 p.m.; Friday, 11:00 a.m.–1:00 p.m.; Sunday, 7:00–9:00 p.m.

 The Biological Sciences Learning Center provides assistance with group study sessions, answers to drop-in questions, weekly one-on-one tutoring, and a library of resources for studying.

 The Tidwell Learning Center is available twenty-four hours a day, seven days a week to business and economics majors.
 Tutors schedule regular hours and are also available by appointment.